lfscanning/scaffold/docs/config.md

 * `code`: an object storing data relating to code that has been pulled from the repos

 There is also a property with the same name as the parent project's `type`, with different sub-fields depending on the project's `type` value (FIXME: details to be added).

+### Create a .scaffold-secrets.json

+The file must be created in your home directory.

+See the [sample file](./sample-scaffold-secrets.json) file for the JSON file structure.

+The JSON file has the following fields:
+* `default_github_oauth`: A required GitHub OAuth token which is used to access gitHub if no project specific tokens are provided.
+See the [GitHub OAuth documentation](https://docs.github.com/en/developers/apps/building-oauth-apps/authorizing-oauth-apps) for details on how to create the token.
+* `projects`: Map of a project name to project specific secrets.
+The project specific secrets include:
+  * `jira`: Optional Jira server and login information
+  * `whitesource`: Optional whitesource server authentication information
+  * `github_oauth`: Optional project specific GitHub OAuth token